jacobtoye/react-native-redux-boilerplate/README.md

 TODO:

  * Navigation.
-   * Add Header and have button that navigates to Profile screen.
+   * -Add Header and have button that navigates to Profile screen.-
-   * Add button which resets back to SignIn screen
+   * Add button which resets back to SignIn screen. (right button and have a special handler in the nav reducer)
- * UiState reducer
- * Add Login, Welcome -> New screen (login is replaced) and Header
  * Add loading
- * Add font

 Sources: